swkim95/dual-readout_TB/README.md

     | :-------------------------: | :-------------------------------: |
     | ![PS avg](./doc/ps_avg.png) | ![m1t1s avg](./doc/m1t1s_avg.png) |

-    One can decide the integration range of each plot with this average time structure plots :
+    - One can decide the integration range of each plot with this average time structure plots
-    Set range to cover peak position & peak waveform structure
+    - Find range that has size enough to cover peak waveform structure
+    - For example, we can set 220 ~ 390 bins as our integration range for the pre-shower detector.

 - DWC 1 position plot before / after correlation cut (1.5 mm threshold) is also stored in same root file
     |     DWC1 position before cut     |         DWC1 position after cut          |
     | :------------------------------: | :--------------------------------------: |
     | ![dwc1](./doc/dwc1_corr_pos.png) | ![dwc1 pid](./doc/dwc1_corr_pos_pid.png) |

-    One can see that events that are far from DWC 1 centers are almost all excluded by applying correlation cut
+    - One can see that events that are far from DWC 1 centers are almost all excluded by applying correlation cut

 #### 5. Draw integrated ADC plot of pre-shower detector, and decide PID cut